Meet Magus… poet, musician and occultist, he holds the equivocal job description of Conjure Coach.

-The name was changed in 2015 to Conjure Work, because it has a lot less syllables and generates less questions about its meaning!
+As of 2015, it’s now Conjure Work, a lot less syllables and less questions about its meaning!
 It’s sort of a no-brainer:

 Where do you go when you need conjure work?
 Why… Conjure Work, of course!

+Magus is also a graduate of Catherine Yronwode’s Hoodoo Rootwork Course.
 He is also self-taught in various Pagan practices of spell work and divination.
-He’s a Strategic Intervention life coach by way of Robbins-Madanes Training.
+As a Strategic Intervention, personal coach, his training is through Robbins-Madanes.
 His poetry is both published and self-published.

-Playing in bands since the age of 18 and having studied jazz guitar at UNC Wilmington, the unifying themes here are those sacred arts of Orpheus: music, poetry and walking the liminal boundaries between the worlds.
+The unifying themes here are those sacred arts of Orpheus: music, poetry; walking the liminal boundaries between the worlds.

-Of supreme importance to the existence of any and all of this is Hekate, the Mother of all deep spaces, the oceans, valleys and the immense firmament.
-She, a dangerous mistress of the unknown, frightening spaces, is indeed the reason that Conjure Work exists at all.
-Magus remains eternally grateful to Her for Her help.
+Of supreme importance to the existence of this business is Hekate, the Mother of all deep spaces.
+She is the oceans, valleys and the immense firmament and moreover, She’s a dangerous mistress of the unknown.

-Through a potent and intense course of study, called the Nascent Magician, Magus guides his private students into the arts of Ceremonial, Hoodoo and Pagan style magick.
-Students are required to pass a dozen rungs of practical ritual execution, including tests and homework.
+Through an intense, potent course of study, called the Nascent Magician, Magus guides his private students in the arcane arts.
+The curriculum consists of Ceremonial, Hoodo (southern style conjure) and Pagan magick features heavily, too.
+Students must pass a dozen rungs of practical ritual execution, including tests and homework.

-Its purpose is to help people forge themselves into fearless magicians who live audaciously, embracing that tonic of an intelligent faith which is enacted, lived out moment by moment.
+Its purpose is for students to forge themselves into fearless magicians who live audaciously.
+This is open to those who embrace that tonic of intelligent faith, enacted, lived in each moment.

 Something must exist as a catalyst for all this Effective Change.
-As such, Conjure Work exists… standing unwaveringly upon the edge, in the gap between known and unknown… at the crossroads, waiting to be of some small assistance to fellow travelers.
+As such, Conjure Work exists… standing unwaveringly upon the edge, in the gap between known and unknown.

 Magus in the musical universe